ViniGarcia/HoLMES/README.md

 ### How does it was created?

-<p style='text-align: justify;'> The NIEP platform was developed using python 3.9 language and a number of libraries and applications: </p>
+<p align="justify"> The NIEP platform was developed using python 3.9 language and a number of libraries and applications: </p>
 1. Python<br/>
 1.1 Python 3.9.1 (apt-get install python3.9)<br/>
 1.2 Pip (apt-get install python-pip)<br/>